ACML-Project-Team-1/Team1_Documentation/docs/dataset.md

 ## Dataset Contents

  The data set contains 15 cat breeds.
-Each cat breed has 375 photos.
+Each cat breed has 375 colour images of type jpg.

  The different breeds are:
     Abyssinian